 Cavity Pressure Real-Time Adjustment

-Phase 4: Controlled Filling, Packing, and Solidification
+Phase 4: Controlled Fill, Pack, and Solidification

-Multi-Stage Velocity and Transfer
+Multi-Stage Velocity and Pressure Management

 Solidification and Thermal Balancing

-Phase 5: Automated Ejection, Inspection, and Traceability
+Phase 5: Ejection, Inspection, and Traceability

 Robotic systems and digital sensors handle the finished parts to guarantee quality and provide a complete record of production for every batch.